 In accordance with ICH Guidelines for Good Clinical Practice 5.18, the study will be remotely monitored to verify that:

-The rights and well-being of human participants are protected.
+- The rights and well-being of human participants are protected. - The reported study data are accurate, complete, and verifiable from source documents.